 Sh.
 Yashpal Sharma addressed an enthusiastic crowd of eager students and Faculty with words that left everyone spellbound.

 Republic Day Cultural Extravaganza

 The concept of our country, its culture, freedom and history formed the crux of the 65th Republic Day celebrations at Manav Rachna Educational Institutions (MREI).
 It was a delightful mix of music, dance, nukkad natak, quiz, essay writing and face painting sessions.
 The programme went back in time to the pre-Independence era with songs like ‘Ai watan’ being sung by Sruti of Manav Rachna Dental College (MRDC) and Vinay Kumar of Faculty of Engineering & Technology (FET), Manav Rachna International University (MRIU).
 Students were quick to clap and cheer to the beats of the songs, their interest never dipping.
-A fusion dance performance by students of the Faculty of Engineering & Technology (FET), Faculty of Applied Science (FAS) and Faculty of International Programme (FIP), Manav Rachna International University, set feet tapping.
+A fusion dance performance by students of the Faculty of Engineering & Technology (FET) and Faculty of Applied Science (FAS), Manav Rachna International University, set feet tapping.
 With chants of ‘Bharat Mata ki jai’ and ‘Vande Mataram’ rising through the air, the Republic day celebrations was full of patriotic fervour.

 Faculty of Management Studies (FMS) at Surajkund Crafts Mela